 Skip to content

-Use TraceML with Hugging Face Trainer to find training bottlenecks without rewriting your training loop.
+Use TraceML with Hugging Face Trainer without rewriting your training loop.

 pip install "traceml-ai[hf]"